aymeric-collart/aymeric-collart.github.io/_posts/2024-11-15-30DayMapChallenge-Day2.md

 <br>
 There are also differences depending on the ethnic group, as showed on page 37.
 But these data were aggregated over the age groups, so it's not easy to really interpret such differences.
 <br><br>
-We have now an answer to the first question, we can now refine the general question:
+We have now an answer to the first question, we can refine the general question:

 What is the number of (fluent) speakers of Formosan language <i>by</i> language?
 ====